The Infinitesimal Phase Response Curves of Oscillators in Piecewise Smooth Dynamical Systems: Methods

 The corresponding dynamical system

-is called a piecewise smooth dynamical system or a Filipov system \cite{filipov1988}.
+is called a piecewise smooth dynamical system or a Filippov system \cite{filipov1988}.

-We further restrict our attention to Filipov systems satisfying the following assumptions: \begin{enumerate}[label=\arabic*.] \item \textit{The system \eqref{eq:Filipovsystem} has a stable $T$-periodic limit cycle that crosses each boundary transversely with nonzero speed.} Because the limit cycle could cross the same boundary multiple times, we introduce a separate label for each segment of the limit cycle lying between two boundary crossings (Figure \ref{fig:sections}).
-Thus, we label each piecewise smooth portion of the limit cycle by a number $k=1,\ldots,K$ (see Eq.~\eqref{eq:gamma_pieces}). \revonealso{The boundary between the $k^\text{th}$ and $(k+1)^\text{st}$ portions of the limit cycle is a surface (with boundary), denoted $\Sigma_{k+1}$}.
+We further restrict our attention to Filippov systems satisfying the following assumptions: \begin{enumerate}[label=\arabic*.] \item \textit{The system \eqref{eq:Filipovsystem} has a stable $T$-periodic limit cycle that crosses each boundary transversely with nonzero speed.} Because the limit cycle could cross the same boundary multiple times, we introduce a separate label for each segment of the limit cycle lying between two boundary crossings (Figure \ref{fig:sections}).
+Thus, we label each piecewise smooth portion of the limit cycle by a number $k=1,\ldots,K$ (see Eq.~\eqref{eq:gamma_pieces}), \yp{and use the same convention of the regions}. \revonealso{The boundary between the $k^\text{th}$ and $(k+1)^\text{st}$ portions of the limit cycle \yp{(between regions $D_k$ and $D_{k+1}$)} is a surface denoted $\Sigma_{k+1}$}.
 We denote the point at which the limit cycle crosses this boundary by $\bdypt_{k+1} \in \Sigma_{k+1}$.

 {\hat{\bm{w}}_{i}} \item \textit{Each boundary is at least $C^1$ in an \bl{open ball $B(\bdypt_{k+1},c)$, centered at $\bdypt_{k+1}$ with radius $c$.} } From this assumption it follows that at each crossing point $\bdypt_{k+1}$ there exists a tangent hyperplane spanned by $n-1$ orthonormal basis vectors, denoted $\tvi^{k+1}$ for $i=1,\ldots,n-1$, and a unique normal vector $\n_{k+1}$ \bl{directed from region $k$ towards region $k+1$}.
 Moreover, the vector fields $\bm{F}_{k}$ and $\bm{F}_{k+1}$ are assumed to satisfy a transverse crossing condition: